Average Weather in Dothan Alabama, United States

 The brighter period of the year lasts for 3.0 months, from April 5 to July 4, with an average daily incident shortwave energy per square meter above 6.0 kWh.
 The brightest day of the year is May 19, with an average of 6.8 kWh.

 The darker period of the year lasts for 2.6 months, from November 14 to February 3, with an average daily incident shortwave energy per square meter below 3.7 kWh.
 The darkest day of the year is December 21, with an average of 2.9 kWh.

 For the purposes of this report, the geographical coordinates of Dothan are 31.223 deg latitude, -85.390 deg longitude, and 292 ft elevation.

-The topography within 2 miles of Dothan contains only modest variations in elevation, with a maximum elevation change of 138 feet, and an average elevation above sea level of 308 feet.
+The topography within 2 miles of Dothan contains only modest variations in elevation, with a maximum elevation change of 138 feet and an average elevation above sea level of 308 feet.
 Within 10 miles also contains only modest variations in elevation (256 feet).
-Within 50 miles contains significant variations in elevation (673 feet).
+Within 50 miles contains only modest variations in elevation (673 feet).

 The area within 2 miles of Dothan is covered by artificial surfaces (90%), within 10 miles by cropland (75%) and trees (13%), and within 50 miles by trees (51%) and cropland (42%).

 This report illustrates the typical weather in Dothan, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.